nejcm/dotfiles/README.md

-# dotfiles
+# dotfiles and configs

-My personal dotfiles
+My personal dotfiles and tool configs